MatejMa2ur/MatejMa2ur/README.md

 ### Hi there 👋
-- 🌱 I’m currently learning Power BI and Power BI Embeded
+- 🌱 I’m currently learning Power BI, ASP.NET
-- If you want to reach me: matej.mazur@studentambassadors.com
+- If you want to reach me: matejmazur.net
+-

 <!--
 **MatejMa2ur/MatejMa2ur** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.